Workers’ Compensation Attorney in Denver, North Carolina

 Unfortunately, some employers and insurance companies will try to deny your injury was work related or will limit your benefits or offer to pay less than a claim is worth.

 As you can see, the process can be quite complex and daunting, and your employer knows this.
-Pursuing a serious workers compensation claim on your own can be extremely challenging, but the skilled Denver workers compensation lawyers at Teddy, Meekins & Talbert are ready to fight for you.
+Pursuing a serious workers’ compensation claim on your own can be extremely challenging, but the skilled Denver workers’ compensation lawyers at Teddy, Meekins & Talbert, P.L.L.C., are ready to fight for you.

 Your employer cannot retaliate against you for filing a workers’ compensation claim.
 So you cannot be fired just because you got injured on the job.
 If you are concerned that you are going to lose your job after filing a workers’ compensation claim, contact an experienced labor law attorney immediately.

-The legal team at Teddy, Meekins, and Talbert, offer the personalized attention of a small town law firm.
+The legal team at Teddy, Meekins & Talbert, P.L.L.C., offer the personalized attention of a small town law firm.
 We bring to each case the legal experience, innovative approaches, and broad legal perspective of law firms in larger cities in order to best serve your legal needs.